NotAShelf/rns/README.md

 # RNS

-Something something write your Neovim configurations in C. Highly experimental, almost fully untested.
+Something something write your Neovim configurations in C something. _Highly_ experimental, almost fully untested.
 If you look at this and go "wow what a great idea, I will start using this project right this instance!"
 I have unfortunate news for your friends and family and it involves you being sent to a mental hospital.

 Inspired by [CatNvim](https://github.com/rewhile/CatNvim).